 By Angela Moon

-NEW YORK, Dec 17 (Reuters) - Global shares advanced on Monday on encouraging signs over the weekend on “fiscal cliff” negotiations in the United States, while a win by Japan’s conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen.
+NEW YORK, Dec 17 (Reuters) - Global shares advanced on Monday, bolstered by signs of tentative progress over the weekend on negotiations over the U.S. “fiscal cliff,” while a win by Japan’s conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen.

 Uncertainty over if and when a federal budget deal will be done has kept investors cautious in what is already a normally quiet trading period heading into year-end.